Annie Garrison Wilhelm

 Dr. Annie Wilhelm is an Associate Professor of Mathematics Education in the Department of Teaching and Learning at Southern Methodist University.
 She holds B.S. degrees in Mathematics and Computer Science from Santa Clara University, a M.A. in Mathematics from the University of Washington, and a M.Ed. and a Ph.D. degree in Curriculum and Instructional Leadership and Mathematics Education, respectively, from Vanderbilt University.
 Prior to attending Vanderbilt University, Dr. Wilhelm taught high school mathematics, ranging from Algebra 1 to AP Calculus, for four years in the Seattle area.

 Second, the Validation of the Equity and Access Rubrics for Mathematics Instruction project is a collaborative project with researchers at NC State University, funded by the National Science Foundation, focused on validating a set of rubrics designed to support teachers and researchers in understanding practices that add to the set of high quality mathematics teaching practices, to directly support equity and access in the mathematics classroom.
-We will utilize existing videos of elementary and middle school mathematics instruction to describe mathematics teaching practices that advance equity and access, and link those instructional practices to other measures of teacher knowledge and conceptions.
+They are utilizing existing videos of elementary and middle school mathematics instruction to describe mathematics teaching practices that advance equity and access, and link those instructional practices to other measures of teacher knowledge and conceptions.

 Munter, C. & Wilhelm, A. G. (2020).
 Mathematics teachers’ knowledge, networks, practice, and change in instructional visions.
 Journal of Teacher Education, 72(3), 342-354 doi: 10.1177/0022487120949836